 ALL ABOUT THE

-Among the fundamental duties of the Central Agency Packaging Register (ZSVR) are:
+Among the primary duties of the Central Agency Packaging Register (ZSVR) are:

 - provision/operation of the online portal for registration of manufacturers (LUCID),